Balsamic Chicken With Tomatoes

 Does that sound familiar?
 I bet you can relate too.
 We need to get back on track!
 One way to do this is have a list of favorite meals.
 Ones you can make every week and never get tired.

-I’ve been making Balsamic Tomato Skillet Chicken for a few years now.
+I’ve been making balsamic chicken with tomatoes for a few years now.
 They’re chicken breast sautéed on the stove with a “sauce” of balsamic tomatoes.

 Balsamic vinegar is one of my favorite flavors, which is why I can eat this dinner again and again.